neotypes/neotypes/site/src/main/mdoc/driver_session_transaction.md

 }
 ```

-> Note: under the hood, the previous method uses this one.
+> **Note**: under the hood, the previous method uses this one.
 Thus, they are equivalent for single-query transactions.

 ### Multiple queries + explicit commit / rollback.